 PHIL 145B.
-Indian Philosophy.
+Philosophies of India.
 Survey of the major schools of Indian philosophical development.
-Taught alternate semesters with PHIL 145A.
+The emphasis will be on the Hindu and Buddhist traditions, with consideration given to competing notions of the self, consciousness, the origin of human suffering, and the possibility of transcendence.
+Note: Taught alternate semesters with PHIL 145A.
 Prerequisite: Passing score on the WPE.
 3 units.